mikelui/mikelui.github.io/_guides/VHDL-basics.md

 {% collapse Signals %}
 Signals are the basic *data values* in VHDL.
-The term *variable* is reserved for sequential processes which won't be covered in this guide.
+We **don't** use the term *variable* because it is reserved for sequential processes which won't be covered in this guide.

 Because we're modeling digital circuits, signals can be thought of as the wires connecting components together.
 On `line 14` of our `a_thing`, we declare the existence of four signals.
 These are the internal wires in our schematic: